apache/flink-web/how-to-contribute.md

 We welcome any contribution to improve our website.

-- Please open a [JIRA issue](http://issues.apache.org/jira/browse/FLINK) if you think our website could be improved.
+- Please open a [Jira issue](http://issues.apache.org/jira/browse/FLINK) if you think our website could be improved.
 - Please follow the [Improve the website]({{ site.baseurl }}/improve-website.html) guidelines if you would like to update and improve the website.

 -----